Types of train and classifications

 One of the most visually stunning journeys in Myanmar, made famous by Paul Theroux in The Great Railway Bazaar and later in Ghost Train to the Eastern Star, is this line which takes in the beautiful hill country of Shan State and the towering Gokteik Viaduct.
 When completed in 1900, this steel structure was one of the largest of its kind in the world and was considered an engineering triumph.
 It is said that repairs over the years are not what they should have been, so the train slows down to a snail’s pace when crossing the dramatic Gokteik Gorge, meaning that it is not just the stunning scenery that leaves travellers breathless!

 This journey has many fascinating stops, such the old colonial hill station of Pyin Oo Lwin and the rustic charms of Hsipaw.
-But it should be noted that unless you are coming over land from China, or heading beyond the eastern end of the line at Lashio with a special permit (for more information, go to arriving and departing over land), you will have to double back on yourself at some point.
+But as it is currently not possible to travel over land to/from China, unless you are heading beyond the eastern end of the line at Lashio with a special permit (for more information, go to arriving and departing over land), you will have to double back on yourself at some point.
 The best option is to take the bus one way, and the train the other.

 For a selection of photos from this railway journey, go to our Flickr photo album.